 In Active Early Numeracy -project I work as a doctoral researcher and am responsible for the longitudinal part of the study.
 Measuring physical activity and motor skills are my areas of expertise in this project.
 My dissertation focuses on the developmental dynamics of physical activity, motor skills, and learning early numeracy in early childhood.

-I am a doctoral researcher currently within the Active Numeracy research group working in the Future Problem-Solvers!-project.
-In my doctoral dissertation, I am studying mathematical problem-solving skills and the possibilities of 3D learning environments to enhance those skills.
+I am a doctoral researcher within the Active Numeracy research group working in the Future Problem-Solvers!-project.
+In my doctoral dissertation, I am studying individual differences in mathematical word problem-solving skills and learning among elementary school-aged children.
 Due to my background in special education, in the field of research I am especially interested in developing intervention and evaluation methods to assist students with and at risk for mathematical learning difficulties.
-Quantitative analysis methods are also a one of my keen interests in the field of educational research.
+Currently, my research employs the methods of systematic reviews and meta-analysis.

 I am a master’s degree student in exercise physiology.
 In Active Early Numeracy –project my responsibilities are in data collection and analysis.